kof/kiipost/README.md

 ## Kiipost

 This project has died on bootstrapping stage.
-I have opened the source for demonstration purpose as it contains application written using [famo.us](http://famo.us) and maybe you will find the RSS aggregation service written in node 0.11 using ES6 generators interesting.
+I have opened the source for demonstration purpose as it contains application written using [famo.us](http://famo.us) and maybe you will find the RSS aggregation service and website data extraction similar to [embedly](http://embed.ly) written in node 0.11 using ES6 generators interesting.

 ## Problem
 Its hard to keep track of specific interests.
 Social networks are full of noise.
 News websites are too broad.